KhanhNLe/SpotifyBPM_KeyGetter/README.md

 2. If the Spotify API credentials are not set, a window will prompt you to enter them manually.

 3. The main application window will open.
 If a Spotify track is playing, it will display the track’s BPM and key.
-You can start and stop the metronome using the provided controls.

-Code Overview
-The script is structured as follows:

-    •    MetronomeApp class: Main application class
-    •    __init__: Initializes the main application window and sets up the Spotify OAuth.
-    •    wipe_cached_token: Removes the cached Spotify token.
-    •    init_app: Initializes the Spotify OAuth object and checks for a cached token.
-    •    credentials_window: Prompts the user to enter Spotify API credentials.
-    •    create_widgets: Creates and arranges the application widgets (buttons, labels, etc.).
-    •    start_metronome: Starts the metronome in a separate thread.
-    •    stop_metronome: Stops the metronome.
-    •    play_metronome: Plays the metronome sound at the specified BPM.
-    •    toggle_track_id: Toggles the visibility of the track ID entry.
-    •    authenticate_spotify: Handles the Spotify authentication process.
-    •    fetch_currently_playing_track: Fetches the currently playing Spotify track and updates the UI.
-    •    get_track_audio_features: Retrieves the audio features (BPM and key) of the given track.
-    •    update_bpm_and_key: Updates the BPM and key display.
-    •    update_track_name: Updates the track name display.
-    •    on_closing: Handles application cleanup on closing.
+Stop Metronome by Pausing on Spotify